ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

     name: app-config
 ```

-3. Use the Explorer to open the `app.js` file.
-The path to this file is `cc201/labs/Scaling Applications and using Services/`.
+4. Use the Explorer to open the `app.js` file.
+The path to this file is `cc201/labs/3_K8sScaleAndUpdate/`.
 Find the line that says, `res.send('Hello world from ' + hostname + '!
 Your app is up and running!\n')`.
 Edit this line to look like the following:
 ```
 res.send(process.env.MESSAGE + '\n')
 ```
 Make sure to save the file when you're done.
 This change indicates that requests to the app will return the environment variable `MESSAGE`.

-4. Build and push a new image that contains your new application code.
+5. Build and push a new image that contains your new application code.
 ```
 docker build -t us.icr.io/$MY_NAMESPACE/hello-world:3 . && docker push us.icr.io/$MY_NAMESPACE/hello-world:3
 ```
 The `deployment-configmap-env-var.yaml` file is already configured to use the tag `3`.

-5. Apply the new Deployment configuration.
+6. Apply the new Deployment configuration.
 ```
 kubectl apply -f deployment-configmap-env-var.yaml
 ```

-6. Ping your application again to see if the message from the environment variable is returned.
+7. Ping your application again to see if the message from the environment variable is returned.
 ```
 curl $NODE_IP:$NODE_PORT
 ```
 If you see the message, "This message came from a ConfigMap!", then great job!

-7. Because the configuration is separate from the code, the message can be changed without rebuilding the image.
-Using the following two commands, delete the old ConfigMap and create a new one with the same name but a different message.
+8. Because the configuration is separate from the code, the message can be changed without rebuilding the image.
+Using the following command, delete the old ConfigMap and create a new one with the same name but a different message.
 ```
-kubectl delete configmap app-config kubectl create configmap app-config --from-literal=MESSAGE="This message is different, and you didn't have to rebuild the image!"
+kubectl delete configmap app-config && kubectl create configmap app-config --from-literal=MESSAGE="This message is different, and you didn't have to rebuild the image!"
 ```

-8. Restart the Deployment so that the containers restart.
+9. Restart the Deployment so that the containers restart.
 This is necessary since the environment variables are set at start time.
 ```
 kubectl rollout restart deployment hello-world
 ```

-9. Ping your application again to see if the new message from the environment variable is returned.
+10. Ping your application again to see if the new message from the environment variable is returned.
 ```
 curl $NODE_IP:$NODE_PORT
 ```